North Adelaide railway station: History

 There is also an outbuilding to the north.
-In 1878 the windows, doors and west facing verandah over the platform were altered.
-In 1880 a signal box was erected south of the station building at the end of the platform, but this has since been demolished.
+In 1878 the windows, doors, and west-facing verandah over the platform were altered.
+In 1880 a signal box was erected south of the station building at the end of the platform, but this was demolished in the 1980s.
 In 1940, most trains stopped or could be requested to stop at North Adelaide.

 In 1969, all trains except express trains stopped here every day.
+By 1982, the buildings were in a poor state of repair, and the garden derelict.

 In the late 1980s, the Adelaide bound platform was shortened.
+Around 1990 the signal box was destroyed by fire.
 The station was closed for a brief period in the 1990s, having declined into a bad state of repair.
-The structure on the Gawler bound platform was burnt down and replaced by the present shelter.